Key Breed Facts

 The Russian Toy Terrier is an intelligent little dog and because they love to please, they are quick to learn new things.
 However, this means they are just as quick to learn both the good and the bad.
 Being so cute, it's all too easy to let a Russian Toy get away with things a larger dog would never be allowed to do.
 As such, it's important not to spoil them.

-Russian Toy Terriers love being in a family environment, although care has to be taken when they are around toddlers and very small children because of their small size.
+Russian Toy Terriers love being in a family environment, although care must be taken when they are around toddlers and very small children because of their small size.
 With this said, they are good choice for families where the children are older and who therefore know how to behave around such small dogs and how to handle and play with them.